 2. Most patients receive some sedative medication before heading back to the operating room.
 Considering distracting them with a question:

 What’s your drink of choice?

-It doesn’t really matter what you talk about.
-But I think there are some general rules of thumb to consider, and this can vary depending on who you’re trying to talk to and the situation you’re in.
+It doesn’t really matter what you talk about when attempting to start a conversation.
+However, there are some general rules of thumb to consider, and this can vary depending on who you’re trying to talk to and the situation you’re in.

 Don’t make things up.
 Whether you’re networking or on a date trying to make small talk and really want to come across strong, don’t say something just because you think it’ll impress someone.
 It’s the worst way to start a conversation and often will end badly.

 Talk about what you know, what you’re comfortable with.
 On the same note, admit when you don’t know something about a topic.